Edible Candy Cane Slime (with Peppermint Extract!)

 Bowl with cornstarch, icing sugar and marshmallow fluff lightly mixed with a spoon and red gel food colouring added on top.

-If you want it to be bright red, you’ll need to add quite a lot—but you can always add just a little bit if you don’t mind the colour turning out pink.
+If you want it to be bright red, you’ll need to add quite a lot—but you can always add just a little bit if you don’t mind the color turning out pink.

 5. Add Coconut Oil & Peppermint Extract